andreas-mausch/gpgfs-rust/README.md

 gpgfs-rust aims to be an alternative for [gpgfs](https://github.com/jseppanen/gpgfs), which is written in Python (see below).

+It mounts a folder with encrypted files using [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) and transparently en- and decrypts all files automatically using the given GPG key.

+Performance is not a priority.
+I just need a tool to conveniently use GPG encrypted files.
+I personally use it with [GnuCash](https://www.gnucash.org).

 This project also serves as an exercise for me to gain more practice with Rust.

-Current status: Not even close to be functional.
+**Current status: Not even close to be functional.**

 # Developer instructions